 On the first day of class I will show you how to use the blog.
-You are expected to post a minimum of three times, once about one of the readings, once about one of the digital tools or resources, once
+You are expected to post a minimum of six times, once about the reading you lead discussion on, once about the digital tools or resource you demonstrate, once about a relevant paper or resource you found on your own, once about each of your project proposals and a reflection on your project.
+We will sign up for who writes about what on the first day of class.